bgd-labs/aave-proposals-v3/src/20241104_AaveV3EthereumLido_OnboardGHOAndMigrateStreamsToLidoInstance/OnboardGHOAndMigrateStreamsToLidoInstance.md

 This publication proposes the following:

 - Onboarding GHO to the Lido instance of Aave v3;
-- Providing initial GHO liquidity from the Treasury; and,
+- Acquire GHO from spot market to seed the GHO Reserve on Prime
-- Migrating Service Providers streams to GHO from Lido instance.

 ## Motivation